Upper School

 This semester-long, entry-level course provides an overview and introduction to the visual arts using a variety of art tools and materials.

-This semester course develops knowledge of and experience in the technical (nonperformance) aspects of theatrical production.
+This year-long course develops knowledge of and experience in the technical (nonperformance) aspects of theatrical production.

 Woodworking Advanced

-This yearlong course enhances the skills that students have previously acquired.
+This year-long course enhances the skills that students have previously acquired.
+In advanced levels of woodworking, students undertake increasingly challenging and sophisticated projects.

 Woodworking Honors